jason-c-daniels/fate-worksheet-template/README.md

 4. In the project folder run `npm install` to install the dependencies.

 ## Where to go from here
-You'll need to modify `package.json` and `main.js` with the actual name of your application.
+You'll need to modify `package.json` and `applicationSettings.js` with the actual name of your application. as well as the type of worksheet name.
+From there decide what the structure of your data will be, and modify `src/model/worksheet.js`.
+After that begin laying out your UI and binding controls to the data structure you defined in worksheet.js.

-(`main.js` passes it to the App component)  From there remove or edit code to begin coding your own application.
+NOTE: Be sure to give your app a unique prefix that the worksheet will be stored under.
+For example if you've made a Fate Core Scenario Creation Worksheet, you might choose the prefix of "fate-core-scenario-" for the prefix.

 ## Misc.
 Notes
 MWC doesn't inherit styling/theming from MDC when